-What if I'm a man who was sexually assaulted?
+What if I'm a man who has experienced interpersonal violence?

-- Men also experience sexual assault, and you have the same right to access services, seek support, and report your experience.
+- Men have the same right to access services, seek support, and report your experience.

 - Additionally, national resource centers provide for support, healing, and recovery specifically for male survivors.
 Consider visiting the websites or contacting the organizations below for more information: